Cherry blossom season is a huge draw for tourists in Japan every year, but their sheer popularity and the resulting crowds can be off-putting.

 In Tokyo, Hanegi Park and Yushima Tenjin Shrine are just a few of the more famous spots to enjoy the plum blossoms in their full flowering glory.
-Plum wine is made from the fruits of the same tree.
-Incidentally, the sake is used at some shrines for ritual purposes, but they’ll also have it at festivals, etc.
+Umeshu (plum wine) is made from the fruits of the same tree.
+Incidentally, umeshu is used at some shrines for ritual purposes, but they’ll also have it at festivals, etc.

-So consider knocking back some plum wine with your spring flower-viewing!
+So consider knocking back some plum wine (or sake) with your spring flower-viewing!

 While they haven’t quite surpassed cherry blossoms in popularity yet, I find wisteria far more captivating.

 Walking through a wisteria tunnel is incredibly dreamy, with the flowers cascading down in swaying ribbons of lavender and periwinkle.